2021 Algerian protests: Protests

 On 19 March, thousands protested in Algiers to protest for press freedom, judicial independence and improvement of freedom of expression.
 "Return the power to the people", protesters demanded, addressing the ruling class.
-Demonstrators also criticised President Abdelmadjid Tebboune’s decision to call early elections on June 12 in an attempt to assuage the country's political and economic crisis.
+Demonstrators also criticised President Abdelmadjid Tebboune's decision to call early elections on June 12 in an attempt to assuage the country's political and economic crisis.
 Tebboune has reached out to the protest movement while also seeking to neutralise it.
 "No elections with the mafia gang (in power)", protesters chanted.
 Local media reported demonstrations in several other cities, despite poor weather.

 On 26 March, protesters held marches calling for reforms due to economic crisis and political tensions, students were arrested during rallies in Algiers.
 On 28 March, women and young men chanted slogans and demanded the government to release the students arrested during recent demonstrations.
 The students were later released.

 On April 2, Tens of thousands of demonstrators marched peacefully in huge peaceful protests commemorating the ouster of former president Abdelaziz Bouteflika.
 Many participants sang, brandished the Algerian flag and shouted slogans that included "No to the military state" and "We won’t stop until the Hirak wins" under the watch of police helicopters.
 Similar marches were organized in other cities across the country, including Annaba, Oran and Kherrata.
-Some of the protesters in the capital chanted for the “independence of justice” and “press freedom,” a reference to journalists and activists who have been arrested and sent to trial amid the Hirak protests.
+Some of the protesters in the capital chanted for the "independence of justice" and "press freedom," a reference to journalists and activists who have been arrested and sent to trial amid the Hirak protests.
 The protesters called for judicial independence as well, as of now, calling for the president Abdelmadjid Tebboune to resign is their main goal.
 Protesters rallied in front of buildings, calling for the release of political prisoners as well.

-On April 18, firefighters in Algiers demonstrated over the president Abdelmadjid Tebboune’s social policies.
+On April 18, firefighters in Algiers demonstrated over the president Abdelmadjid Tebboune's social policies.
 On April 25, civil protection personnel marched in uniform to the Algerian presidential palace alongside firefighters demanding increased salaries and improved housing in Algiers.
 On May 2, police fired tear gas and rubber bullets to disperse thousands of firefighters and engineers.
 Firefighters had gathered there to demand increased salaries and the provision of social housing, amid other demands.

 Thousands of Algerians marched through the capital on 23 April, denouncing what they said were sweeping arrests of members of the Hirak pro-democracy protest movement.
 A hunger strike begun on 23 April in Algiers to denounce prison conditions and issues with police brutality.
 On 27 April, hundreds of students demonstrated in Algiers, but forcibly dispersed by police officers.

 On April 30, thousands of supporters and members of the opposition movement or Hirak Movement took to the streets of Algiers, testing the police over the brutal and lethal use of unnecessary force to break up demonstrations, and called on president Abdelmadjid Tebboune to resign.
-Marches also took place in other parts of the country, including Annaba, Constantine, Kabylia, Bejaia and Tizi Ouzou.
+Marches also took place in other parts of the country, including Annaba, Constantine, Kabylia, Béjaïa and Tizi Ouzou.